Training tools for developing great people skills.

 Attending dedicated continued education classes for the role or industry.
 In particular, for roles and industries with specific continued education requirements, there are dedicated classes and frameworks for that task that can build upon existing skills and refine best practices.

 Joining and participating in relevant workshops.
-Workshops are often groups of peers guided by an industry authority figure to analyze an issue or work on a specific task, with training as a central goal.
+Workshops are often groups of learners guided by an industry authority figure to analyze an issue or work on a specific task, with training as a central goal.
 These can be great for particular skills, networking, and exposure to new ideas.

 Making use of a "microlearning" framework managed by the company.
 Microlearning often involves small, discrete tasks that can be done in just a few minutes to teach a new fact or skill integrated throughout the workday.
 They can be highly effective as a slow-burn skill-building framework.